foundata/proxmox-pve-backup-usb/README.md

 ## Updating

 Updating is as simple as overwriting the old script file.
-Just follow the [installation instructions](#installation) to get the newest release.
+Just follow the [installation instructions](#installation) to get the latest release.
 This should be a low-risk operation as there were no backwards-compatibility-breaking releases yet (for example, all existing releases handle the target storage the same way).

 ## Usage